 - Isn’t total darkness unnatural?
 Shouldn’t we be exposed to stars and moon at night?

-Second, covering our eyes, seeking solitude, and taking cover when traumatized—shocked, exhausted, or emotionally overwhelmed—is a reflex.
+Second, covering our eyes, seeking solitude, and taking cover when traumatized is a reflex.
 We have to be conditioned out of it by force.
-Taking extended shelter like a darkroom retreat merely supports this reflex when the trauma is great enough to require it.
+Taking extended shelter as in a darkroom retreat merely supports this reflex when the trauma is great enough to require it.

 Shelter is an instinct that intensifies with trauma.
 Large uncovered windows came to popular architecture very recently.
 Traditional shelter, civilized and indigenous, is dark or easily darkenable.